This Is Not for Tears

-"This Is Not for Tears" is the tenth and final episode of the second season of the HBO satirical comedy-drama television series Succession, and the 20th overall.
-It was written by series creator Jesse Armstrong and directed by Mark Mylod, and aired on October 13, 2019.
+"This Is Not for Tears" is the tenth and final episode of the second season of the American satirical comedy-drama television series Succession, and the 20th episode overall.
+It was written by series creator Jesse Armstrong and directed by Mark Mylod, and originally aired on HBO on October 13, 2019.

-In the episode, the Roys attempt to decide who to sacrifice as a public scapegoat in the fallout of a sexual misconduct scandal that has put the future of the company in jeopardy.
+In the episode, the Roys attempt to decide whom to sacrifice as a public scapegoat in the fallout of a sexual misconduct scandal that has put the future of the company in jeopardy.

+"This Is Not for Tears" received universal critical acclaim, with many critics and fans regarding it as the show's best episode and the episode that made Succession a cultural phenomenon.
+Out of the eighteen Primetime Emmy Award nominations received by the show for its second season, eight were specifically for the episode, which won Outstanding Writing for a Drama Series for Armstrong and Outstanding Lead Actor in a Drama Series for Jeremy Strong's performance as Kendall Roy.

 Plot

 Greg is called to testify before the Senate regarding the sexual misconduct on Brightstar Cruises.
 He fumbles his way through questioning from Senator Eavis.
 Logan watches the testimony in a car with Hugo as they discuss who should be the company's public scapegoat for the scandal.
 Logan receives a call from an influential Waystar shareholder, who suggests that Logan take responsibility for the crimes.

 After the testimony, the Roys spend a holiday on a large yacht in the Mediterranean.
 Connor and Willa are the first to arrive, and Willa is upset to hear that her recently opened play has been panned by critics.
 Shiv tells Tom she wants to have a threesome with him and a yacht employee, though Tom is clearly apprehensive.
 Kendall soon arrives on the boat with Naomi Pierce and Greg.

 Roman, Karl and Laird return from Turkey, having been released by the anti-corruption militia on account of being foreigners.
 Laird claims to Logan that the deal to secure financing from Eduard Asgarov's family was successful and will allow Waystar to go private, but Roman admits the agreement is likely spurious.
 Laird, who was seeking to profit off the Turkey deal, reminds the others of the legal consequences if Waystar remains public, and leaves the yacht for the others to resolve the dispute amongst themselves.
-Connor asks Logan for money to cover the financial loss related to Willa's play as well as numerous other expenses; Logan agrees so long as Connor suspend his presidential campaign.
+Connor asks Logan for money to cover the financial loss related to Willa's play as well as numerous other expenses; Logan agrees so long as Connor suspends his presidential campaign.
 Logan asks Kendall to have Naomi leave the yacht, surmising that she is enabling his drug abuse; before departing, Naomi tells Kendall that Logan only favors him in his broken state.